Updates

 • International Shipping now $97ea

-• BLACK FRIDAY LIVE NOW: 5% off everything.
-Code: 5
+• HOLIDAY SALE: 5% off everything.
+Code at Checkout: 5

 Does Supplemental Far-Red DECREASE Cannabis Yields?